ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 This property specifies whether an application considers it useful to be informed when an ICMP error message arrives that does not force termination of a connection.
+When set to true, received ICMP errors will be available as SoftErrors.
+Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
+Setting this option also implies a preference to prefer transports stacks that can provide this notification.
+If not set, no events will be sent for ICMP soft error message and this transport feature is ignored for protocol selection.

 This property applies to Connections and Connection Groups.
-Received ICMP errors will be available as SoftErrors.
-Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
-This is not a strict requirement.
 The default is not to have this option.

 ### Control checksum coverage on sending or receiving {#prop-checksum-control}